-See Section 7.2 (Representations and Warranties), R&W §(m)(i) on page 202, which confirms, inter alia, that the assessment of the Borrowers' creditworthiness meets the requirements set out in article 8 of Directive 2008/48/EC or paragraphs 1 to 4, point (a) of paragraph 5 and paragraph 6 of article 18 of the Mortgage Credit Directive, as applicable.
+The assessment of a borrower's creditworthiness is conducted in accordance with the lending criteria and, where appropriate, shall meet the requirements set out in Article 8 of the Consumer Credit Directive or paragraphs 1 to 4, point (a) of paragraph 5, and paragraph 6 of Article 18 of the Mortgage Credit Directive.

 The criterion requires consumer loans or mortgages to have been underwritten in accordance with one of two European Directives.
-As a general principle, European Directives, in contrast to Regulations, do not have direct and immediate effect but must be implemented into national law, country by country.
+European Directives, in contrast to Regulations, do not have direct effect but must be implemented into national law country by country.

 Therefore, if the assets concerned, as in the case of the Transaction, are residential mortgages, the relevant Directive is 2014/17/EU.
-The next step is to determine which Dutch law transcribed this Directive into local law.
+The next step is to determine which UK law transcribed this Directive into local law.